eperedo/osom_rating/doc/examples.md

 ### Half Star

-By default an star needs a decimal value of .5 to be half painted.
+By default a star needs a decimal value of .5 to be half painted.
 You can change that using the minimunHalfValue parameter.
-Let's paint the half of an star with a rating of 3.2
+Let's paint the half of a star with a rating of 3.2

 ```dart
 OsomRating({